 The race started by funnelling the runners through a starting gate and fence section and off we went into the grounds of Osterley Park.
 There was a slight bit of runner congestion when getting up to speed.
 This eventually dissipated as everyone found his or her natural pace.
 I started mid-pack with my friend and ran together initially as we found our own pace.

 The route was based over two laps but not identical.
 I didn’t quite know what to expect, or how dark it would be.
 The course covered mixed terrain; trail tracks, grass, normal tarmac/concrete pathways, and a woodland section.
 Any bumps, tree routes, or potential trip hazards were sprayed in white, so you could easily see them.
 In some places, the paths were quite narrow.
-This meant you had to just go with the stream of runners, or overtake in a wider area if running faster.
+Therefore, this meant you had to just go with the stream of runners, or overtake in a wider area if running faster.
 The route was varied enough for time to just go by.
 I didn’t feel like it was dragging on.
 The question of how much further did not creep into my mind.

 I managed to run the whole race continuously without stopping.
 I felt slightly emotional.
 This was my first race and continuous run since fracturing my leg back in August 2018.
 I turned one of the last corners and could hear the music.
 Suddenly, I managed to find some extra energy and ran as fast as I could to the finish line, 400-600 meters away.
 I’m not sure where it came from, or what had been actually holding me back.
 In addition, as I approached the house and finish line, it was lovely to hear my friend cheering me in all the way across the finish line.
 Thank you, Sue!